 The 'Hercules' is a downdraught type spray booth which features Todd Engineering's LP157 HVEX low profile downdraught floor,

 the downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process, this eliminates overspray contaminating other areas of the paintwork and ensures a perfect finish.

 Each booth includes a state-of-the-art LED lighting.
 The lighting is fitted with a hi-tech laser-etched 'Luminit' film, which removes the visual appearance of each individual LED and creates a flat panel of light which is distributed and angled to prevent glare and shadowing.

 The main vehicle entry doors are a three-leaf construction that opens in a concertina fashion which saves space on the doors overall opening distance.
-Door Hinges have been designed specifically for application in spraybooths and are made through aluminium extrusion in a white powder coated finish.
+Door Hinges have been designed specifically for application in spraybooths and are made through aluminium extrusion in a white powder-coated finish.

 The Spraybooth control system is fully integrated with the E6 Robots for seamless and reliable operation; it uses the latest technology available to give the operator intelligent and user-friendly control of all processes.

-The integration eight Greentech E6 robotized IR arches will provide ultra-fast curing times along with a greater throughput, efficiency and vast energy savings compared to conventional curing technologies.
+The integration of eight Greentech E6 robotized IR arches will provide ultra-fast curing times along with greater throughput, efficiency and vast energy savings compared to conventional curing technologies.

 Waltons are no stranger to this technology.
 Ian Strong the Director of Technical Services & Compliance at C Walton Ltd (Bruntingthorpe) has commented on the existing Hercules booth installed the second half of 2018 at C Walton’s Bruntingthorpe: